danmsf/DataExploreApp/README.md

 I use this for helpnig to make meaningful categories from continuous variables in relation to an explanatory variable.
 Mostly for preparing data variables prior to running a logistic regression.

+## Package Dependencies
-Currently is dependant on ggplot2 but that can easily be tweaked
+Is currently dependant on ggplot2 but that can easily be tweaked And of course the Shiny package